Jafar Khan Moshir od-Dowleh: Career

 Having returned to Iran, the goal of the students was to use their new knowledge to change Iran both internally and its relations with its neighbours.
 Their newly acquired information from outside was transferred into Iranian society.
 Jafar Khan became the nation's chief engineer and was granted the village of Varnakesh as his personal property.
 He spent several years in Tabriz until 1836, when he was appointed by Mohammad Shah Qajar as the Iranian ambassador to the Ottoman court in Constantinople.
 One of the events that occurred during this tenure was the attack on the Iranian town of Mohammerah by Ali Reza Pasha, the Ottoman governor of the Baghdad Eyalet.
 Jafar Khan protested to the Ottomans, who disregarded him, as they considered Mohammerah to be a part of the Baghdad Eyalet.
 As a result Jafar Khan went back to Iran, where he urged the prime minister Haji Mirza Aqasi to capture the city of Baghdad.

 To avoid these types of occurrences, Iran and the Ottoman Empire agreed to start negotiations to demarcate their borders in 1844.
 Jafar Khan was chosen to represent Iran in a conference with the Ottomans in the town of Erzurum.
 However, Mirza Taqi Khan ended up going in his stead, as he had become severely sick upon reaching Tabriz.
 In 1848, Jafar Khan was appointed as an official of the Ministry of Foreign Affairs.
 After Mohammad Shah's death in the same year, his successor Naser al-Din Shah assigned Jafar Khan to handle foreign affairs in Tabriz.

 To finalize a defined Ottoman-Iranian frontier, a commission from both sides was formed following the conclusion of the Erzurum conference.
 Jafar Khan represented the Iranian side, while Darvish Pasha represented the Ottoman side.
 The negotiations took place in Mohammerah, where British and Russian representatives were also present.
 In September 1858, Naser al-Din Shah dismissed Mirza Aqa Khan Nuri as his prime minister.
 Instead of appointing a new prime minister, he created six ministries which each had its own minister; interior, foreign affairs, war, finance, justice, and state duties, which together formed the Council of state.
 He appointed Jafar Khan as the leader of the Council of state, which was similar to the prime minister office.
 He would hold this position until his death.

-Between 1860–1861, Jafar Khan served as the ambassador to London.
+In 1860–1861, Jafar Khan served as the ambassador to London.
 From this period henceforward, an Iranian ambassador maintained a permanent presence in London.
 In 1862, Jafar Khan was appointed as the custodian of the Imam Reza shrine in the city of Mashhad.
 He stayed there for a few months, until dying from an illness in November 1862.
 He was buried in the Dar ol-Hoffaz portico of the shrine.

 Jafar Khan had one son named Mohammad-Sadeq Khan Sartip, who became a brigadier general during his father's lifetime.